Resources for Trumpet Players

 Here I attempt to share the resources I have relied upon over the course of my musical journey and organize them in a way that is both accessible and usable.
 Whenever possible this page will include resources in the public domain (i.e. free to download and use as you see fit) as well as retail links for those who wish to purchase.

-As a general rule, sheet music published in 1929 or earlier is in the public domain.
+As a general rule, in the United States, sheet music published in 1929 or earlier is in the public domain.
 Works published in 1930 or later may still be protected by copyright.
 Please consult IMSLP’s explainer for more detail.
+Public domain laws vary by country.

 Disclosure: If you make purchases through the links on this page, I receive a small commission from Amazon or Ebay at no additional cost to you.